 When you have entered you inventory numbers, utopia would be that the balance is perfect.
 But now and then it happens that the equation fails.
 Here are some hints to help you read and understand the numbers.

-At the left side you can see the tab “Addet” which means: All animals that have been added to the herd – starting with the last periods end status.
-At the right side under tab “Subtracted” you can see all animals who have left the herd ending with your current status.
-When the numbers in the blue columns are the same the balance is perfect.
+At the left side you can see the coloumn “Addet” which means: All animals that have been added to the herd – starting with the last periods end status.

-Boars I this herd they have bought 2 boar and sold 1 boar in the period.
-Alle breeding stock, who are leaving the farm alive are mentioned as “Sold”.
-If you double-click the cell a new window will pop up and you can see the animals that are calculated, and you can see the type of the exit.
+If you double-click on the number, a new windoed appears, where you can see the animals that are calculated, and you can see the type of the exit.

 Sows

-Status: In this herd there were 329 sows at the last stocktake
+• Status: In this herd there were 329 sows at the last stocktake.

-Bought: No sows bought in the period
+• Bought: No sows bought in the period.

-Transferred: 42 gilts have farrowed in the period and are now sows
+• Transferred: 42 gilts have farrowed in the period and are now sows.

-Total: 329 at status + 0 bought + 42 transferred = 371
+• Total: 329 at status + 0 bought + 42 transferred = 371 sows.

-Sold: Number of sows, who have been removed from herd while still alive In the period
+• Sold: Number of sows, who have been removed from herd while still alive In the period.

-Dead: Number of sows, who are dead or who have been killed in the period
+• Dead: Number of sows, who are dead or who have been killed in the period.

-Total: 28 sold + 12 dead + 331 counted at inventory this time = 371
+• Total: 28 sold + 12 dead + 331 counted at inventory this time = 371 sows.

 Gilts

-The set-up is the same as the sow set-up.
-42 maiden gilts who have been serviced in the period have now become ”gilts” and are therefore added to the number of gilts.
+39 maiden gilts who have been serviced in the period have now become ”gilts” and are therefore added to the number of gilts.

 If you have a quantity in the column “bought”, then you have a registration of a maiden gilt with an entry date after the service date.